huff-dev/gemini-desktop-minimal/README.md

 </p>

 <p align="center">
-  ⚠️ Logging in with your Google account is currently not working reliably.
-After restarting the app, you may encounter the error <code>"Something went wrong (13)"</code>.
+  You may encounter the error <code>"Something went wrong (13)"</code> when using the "Fast" model option, I don't know what causes it.
 </p>

 ---